-Nowadays, construction is one of the most polluting sectors.
-What was seen as a source of value a few centuries ago has become a source of waste.
-We are facing over-consumption of materials, equipment and lighting, to the detriment of the environment and people’s wellbeing.
-As interior architects, we are led to transform, renew and rearrange various spaces to respond to changes in assignment, use and the renewal of a place’s identity.
-The “usual” processes involve the replacement of a large amount of still viable materials with new raw materials.
-How can we prioritise the use of surrounding resources?
+Nowadays, construction stands out as one of the most polluting sectors.
+What was once perceived as a source of value a few centuries ago has transformed into a wellspring of waste.
+We grapple with the overconsumption of materials, equipment, and lighting, to the detriment of the environment and people’s well-being.
+As interior architects, we find ourselves compelled to transform, renew, and rearrange various spaces to meet the evolving demands, usage, and identity renewal of a place.
+However, the “usual” processes often entail replacing a substantial amount of still viable materials with new raw materials.
+How can we prioritize the use of local resources?

-As part of an in-situ workshop within a building destined to be renovated, MA students in Interior Architecture from HEAD – Genève addressed the potential reuse of materials on site.
-The workshop supplemented theoretical and practical courses dealing with the themes of reuse, deconstruction and eco-conception.
-How has reuse evolved through the history of architecture?
-How can reuse be implemented nowadays?
-What processes should be implemented to achieve this?
-Who are the actors involved?
+In the context of an in-situ workshop within a building destined for renovation, Master of Arts students in Interior Architecture from HEAD – Genève delved into the potential reuse of materials on-site.
+This workshop complemented theoretical and practical courses covering the themes of reuse, deconstruction, and eco-conception.
+How has reuse evolved throughout the history of architecture?
+How can we implement reuse in today’s context?
+What processes should be in place to achieve this, and who are the key actors involved?
 What if we learned to deconstruct a building to better understand how to design the next one?

-The students started the course by developing a method to inventory the material components of the building.
-Doors, false ceilings, metal structures and other building components were dismantled by the students in order to understand dismantling processes and to verify their possibilities of reuse.
-All those resources were then gathered in one room – an ephemeral warehouse of reuse materials – from which the students were free to draw to develop their own project.
-Taking the materials out of their original context helped rediscover those resources through a different perspective.
-This approach required rethinking design processes and using available materials as a source of inspiration to develop projects, rather than starting from a drawing.
+The students initiated the course by developing a method to inventory the material components of the building.
+Doors, false ceilings, metal structures, and other building components were dismantled by the students to understand the deconstruction processes and assess their possibilities for reuse.
+All these resources were then consolidated in one room – an ephemeral warehouse of reusable materials – from which the students were free to draw inspiration to develop their own projects.
+Taking the materials out of their original context helped rediscover these resources from a different perspective.
+This approach required a rethinking of design processes, utilizing available materials as inspiration for project development rather than starting from a drawing.

-The exhibition showcases the materials in their original context, dismantled, and as pieces of furniture.
-Thus, each item of furniture has its own history and is enhanced, showing the potential of a material that was meant to become waste.
-The collection comes with assembly instructions, indicating how to reproduce the items and the amount of material required.
+The exhibition showcases the materials in their original context, dismantled, and repurposed as pieces of furniture.
+Consequently, each item of furniture has its own history and is showcased to highlight the potential of materials that were initially destined for waste.
+The collection includes assembly instructions, indicating how to reproduce the items and the required amount of material.